dell/omnia/docs/source/InstallationGuides/Platform/kserve.rst

 .. note:: Omnia 1.6 does not support deploying both Kserve and Kubeflow in the same Kubernetes cluster.
 If Kubeflow is already deployed on the cluster and you wish to deploy Kserve, you must first remove Kubeflow by following the steps `here <kubeflow.html>`_.

 .. caution:: Kserve deployment occasionally fails on RHEL 8.8 clusters.
-Cleaning up the cluster doesn't resolve the issue.
+Reprovision the cluster and re-deploy Kserve.

 **Prerequisites**